 The View pane displays icons or a list of filenames.
 Select the view you prefer from the drop-down list at the right end of the location bar.
-Figure 8-2 shows an Icon view and Figure 8-3 shows a List view.
-A Compact view is also available.
+Figure 8-2 shows View as Icons (HARDY) and Figure 8-3 shows View as List(HARDY).
+INTREPID uses the terms Icon View and List View, respectively, and also provides a Compact View.
 Objects in the View pane behave exactly as objects on the desktop do.
-See the sections starting on page 101 for information on working with objects.
+See the sections starting on page 89 for information on working with objects.

 You can cut/copy and paste objects within a single View pane, between View panes, or between a View pane and the desktop.
 The Object context menu (right-click) has cut, copy, and paste selections.
-Alternatively, you can use the clipboard (page 124) to cut/copy and paste objects.
+Or, you can use the clipboard (page 110) to cut/copy and paste objects.